 To begin, start your tableau product!

-Open a new visualization, and begin building a min(1) bar chart.
+Open a new visualization and build a min(1) bar chart.

 Okay, min(1), always 1.
 Build it.